all-coder/ideasquare-automation/README.md

 ## Sofware Requirements
 Frontend - Flutter SDK
-Server - Flask
+Server - Go + Gin
-Database - SQL/MongoDB
+Database - Firestore & Firebase Buckets

 For more info view the readme.md files for each section of this project.